HalaButmeh/FT-task-_-shawerma-online-shop/README.md

 4. View avg spending per customer
 5. View avg spending per customer in a given year
 6. View a mothly report for the revnues in a specific year
+7. Each customer can view the history of his own orders

 *The used authentication is through token*